Japiur, Rajasthan, India

 A buffet breakfast is served in the courtyard under the canopy of the trees.
 There are two restaurants at the hotel.
 On restaurant focuses on a menu of Rajasthani dishes whilst the other has more of an Asian and European influence.
 The palace also has a large wine cellar with professionally picked wines globally to accompany your meal.

 The hotel has an inviting Mosaic Pool and Jacuzzi in its grounds.
 There is also an infinity pool on the rooftop offering lovely views of the area.
-The hotel's spa offers a range of indulgent treatments, a sauna, a steam room and a fitness centre.
+The hotel's spa offers a range of indulgent treatments, a sauna, a steam room and a fitness center.

 Take a trip to the local village of Samode to visit chattries, havelis and 250 yr old bawries (water wells) or go trekking in the desert landscape.
 The village is also well known for its various arts and crafts and a great place for understanding rural life in Rajasthan.

-Samode, Rajasthan, India
+Japiur, Rajasthan, India

 Samode lies in the State of Rajasthan in North India.
 Located about 42 km. north-west of Jaipur, Samode Palace is reached by a short road from Chandwaji where it branches off the Delhi-Jaipur highway.